 The Business Incubation program, which currently hosts 22 incubating businesses, provides a dynamic process of entrepreneurial development designed to increase business success through consulting services, coaching, access to shared resources, and web, wet lab, and manufacturing facilities.
-The program creates an atmosphere that encourages the development of businesses that promise a public or private good, have the potential to create single or multiple additional jobs, and which contribute to the economic development on correct formally established.
+The program creates an atmosphere that encourages the development of businesses that promise a public or private good, have the potential to create single or multiple additional jobs, and which contribute to the economic development once formally established.

-Two of the region's most well-known former Business Incubation Program clients are AvL Technologies, a manufacturer and supplier of mobile satellite antenna systems, and Plum Print, which preserves children's art work.
-Other clients have launched an array of products in the food, technology and medical industries, among others.
+Two of the region's most well-known former Business systems, and Plum Print, which preserves children's art work.
+Other clients have launched an array of products in the food, technology and medical industries, among bellyak.com